 6. Apply for a Passport & Visa if Needed

-7. Apply to Scholarships & Financial Aid
+7. Apply for Scholarships & Financial Aid

-This is most likely a very important step to your journey abroad.
+This is most likely a very important step in your journey abroad.
 Seek out as many scholarships as you can when searching for ways to finance your study abroad.
-Apply for scholarships at your home institution, your chosen study abroad program, your home institution’s study abroad office, external parties, and file for financial aid.
+Apply for scholarships at your home institution, your chosen study abroad program, your home institution’s study abroad office, or external parties, and file for financial aid.
 This process may seem confusing or daunting.
 It will be especially helpful to meet with a financial aid advisor as well as your study abroad advisor again.
 A joint meeting could be very beneficial for locating as many resources as possible to fund this wonderful opportunity.

-9. Create Budget
+9. Create a Budget

 10. Attend Pre-Departure Meeting

 Most programs will have a pre-departure meeting.
 Don’t skip it!
 It may even be necessary to attend.
 This meeting will cover last-minute checklist items, things you should pack (and shouldn’t), and what to expect when you arrive in the other country.

 Studying abroad can be a wonderful opportunity if you can swing it!
 You’ll have the chance to explore new parts of the world, make new friends, and open the doors to new opportunities.
 Just be sure you don’t skip any of the steps above or you could make a mistake when it comes time to travel!

 Studying abroad can be expensive.
 Scholarships can make the experience much more affordable.
 Our Scholarship Search tool allows you to identify the awards you qualify for and have a chance of winning – including ones for study abroad programs!